VISIT OUR ART STORE ▶

 Before jumping into the techniques, here are a few key things to remember:

-- Edges must be soft because blurry things aren't sharp.
+• Edges must be soft because blurry elements are never sharp.

-- Try varying the size and value of the circles for depth—some darker, some lighter.
-This variation helps to create a dynamic and interesting look in your watercolor painting.
+• Varying the size and value of the circles adds depth—some darker, some lighter.
+This variation helps create a dynamic and interesting look in watercolor paintings.

 Technique 1: Using Masking Fluid

-The first technique I'll share with you is using masking fluid, which is the method I used for a Christmas painting that many of you loved.
+The first technique the artist shares is using masking fluid, which is the method used for a Christmas painting that many people loved.

 It’s simple, effective, and guarantees crisp white bokeh circles that won’t be disturbed by the paint layers.